 - Bed sores – during every visit check your loved one’s head, shoulders, elbows, buttocks, and heels, as these are the most common locations for bed sores

 If you recognize several of these signs, your loved one may be suffering from nursing home neglect, and you should talk with one of our experienced Alabama nursing home abuse lawyers to protect your loved one.

 How to Check for Nursing Home Abuse or Neglect

 To protect your loved one from nursing home abuse or neglect, the best thing you can do is to make frequent visits.
 Make your visits at different times during the day and night so that you get to see all the nursing home staff.
 Make your visits are long enough so you can get a sense of how frequently the staff checks on your loved one.
 Make sure some of your visits are over mealtimes so you can monitor your loved one’s eating.
 When possible, take your loved one out of the nursing home for activities.
-Sometimes this will help abuse or neglect victims to feel free to talk.
+Sometimes this will help abuse or neglect feel free to talk.